Skip to Content

 Western Science Center

-2345 Searl Parkway, Hemet, CA 92543
+2345 Searl Pkwy., Hemet, CA 92543

-The Western Science Center is the “largest natural history museum in Riverside county.”
+The Western Science Center is the “largest natural history museum in Riverside County.”
 Families will learn about a wide variety of subject matter including, “Ice Age giants to archeological mysteries,” with permanent exhibits including the Hall of Archaeology and Snapshots in Time — which is a “hands-on look at the fossil discoveries made during the excavation of Diamond Valley Lake.”
 The museum also hosts special free activities on Science Saturday held once each month.

 San Bernardino County Museum

-2024 Orange Tree Lane, Redlands, CA 92374
+2024 Orange Tree Ln., Redlands, CA 92374

 The San Bernardino County Museum is a “regional museum with exhibits and collections in cultural and natural history.”
 Families can explore: the Hall of Biodiversity; the Hall of History; and Sculpted by Time Our Mountains, Faults, Lakes, and Caves to name just a few of the exhibition areas.
 The exploration continues outside where you’ll also find a Southern Pacific locomotive, a Santa Fe caboose, the “only dinosaur footprints ever found in southern California,” and more.